dannyperichlara/orobaschess/README.md

 # ♘ Orobas Chess Engine
 v2.1.2

-Orobas es un motor de Ajedrez creado en 2020 para fines educacionales y de investigación.

-Puedes probar Orobas en http://45.58.62.235:3665
+Orobas is a Chess-Engine created in 2020, written entirely in Javascript.
+You can try Orobas in http://45.58.62.235:3665

 --------------
 ## Características (en inglés)